akmanu/band_generator/README.md

 ![gui][gui]

 If the pretentiousness score is above a certain level (currently set to 50) it will begin to randomly accent vowels in the band name and the names of its members, in the vein of Motörhead's superfluous umlaut over the second 'o'.
-That's pretty much it for the app.

 ### App Structure
 ![appstructure][appstructure]